-The VOX activation of the linear by 5W output from the FT-817 works as long as you don't pause for breath.
+KL-400 PTT Modification: The VOX activation of the linear by 5W output from the FT-817 works as long as you don't pause for breath.
 With less than 5W input the VOX operation is unusable.
-It would be handy to be able to reduce the input power to the linear to scale back to 20-50W, but this will mean adapting the KL-400 to accept a PTT input from the FT-817 ACC interface.
-I got some tips from Bert van Lelieveld PA3EKA (with the help of the Wayabck Machine since his ham web pages went down some years ago) and compared his RM Italy KL-500 information with the KL-400 schematic.
+It's handy to be able to reduce the input power to the linear to scale back to 20-50W, but this means adapting the KL-400 to accept a PTT input from the FT-817 ACC interface.
+I got some tips from Bert van Lelieveld PA3EKA (with the help of the Wayback Machine since his ham web pages went down some years ago) and compared his RM Italy KL-500 information with the KL-400 schematic.
 I hope Bert doesn't mind, here's his photo of his KL-500 Rev 3.00 mod with a phono socket to the back of the amp:

-In essence, there's an NPN transistor that's used to switch the power amp side of the circuit via a relay.
+There's an NPN transistor that's used to switch the power amp side of the circuit via a relay.
 If you short the collector of that transistor to 0V that switches you to transmit mode.
 In the case of the KL-500 version 3.00 board that's TR3.
 In the case of my KL-400 Rev 4.10 board, that's T4, a BC547.
-Pull point marked with the red dot below to 0V with the PTT output from the FT-817 and then you can forget about VOX feature and switch the SSB / AM switch to AM.
+Pull the point marked with the red dot below to 0V with the PTT output from the FT-817 and then you can forget about VOX feature and switch the SSB / AM switch to AM.
 I did this mod by adding a wire to the pad for R23 (green dot) which is a no-fit and also connected to the collector of T4.
 It works just fine.
 While I was at it I also added a 13.8V out switched from the main amp power switch to switch the external fan.
 To finish, I boxed up a relay and flyback diode to the 13.8V and TX GND of the FT-817 ACC port.
-It's not that I don't trust RM Italy not to fry my precious Yaesu radio but, frankly, I want a relay in the link.
+It's not that I don't trust RM Italy not to fry my precious Yaesu radio but...